Click on the gallery images to enlarge!

 I’ve never bought from here, but I believe the same classic Star Wars games are still DRM free.
 They have the Steam Client for updating and multiplayer etc (as I understand.)
 You can also play Star Wars the Old Republic through this if you don’t want to use its native download.

-I don’t know about their support but their support forums are far more extensive.
+I don’t know about their support but their support forums are far more extensive than Gog.

 Other: